andyroo2000/andyroo2000.github.io/_posts/2014-08-01-getting-started-with-git.markdown

 categories: musings
 ---

-# Get Ready to Control Your Source Code With Git

 The next thing you should install on your computer is [Git](http://git-scm.com).

 The installation process will be different, depending on whether you are on a Mac, Linux or a PC.
 In any case, there are many GUI versions of Git that make using Git much easier to use for beginners.
 Unfortunately, we will not be using those.
 I am going to ask that you use the command line version of Git.
 On Windows, this will be in an application called Git Shell or something similar.